atman-33/computing-atman-v4/docs/0100-nest-prisma.md

 nx generate @nrwl/js:library --name=data-access-db --directory=api --bundler=swc --tags "scope:api"

-✔ Which unit test runner would you like to use? · none ✔ Which bundler would you like to use to build the library?
-Choose 'none' to skip build setup. · swc
+✔ Which unit test runner would you like to use? · none
 ```

 delete `api-data-access-db.ts`